 - 4 tablespoons flour

-- salt and white pepper or freshly ground black pepper
+- kosher salt and white pepper or freshly ground black pepper

 - 1 cup soft bread crumbs

-Melt 4 tablespoons of butter in a saucepan over low heat; stir in flour.
-Cook and stir for 2 to 3 minutes, but do not brown.
+- First, make the sauce.
+Melt 4 tablespoons of butter in a saucepan over low heat; stir the flour into the melted butter.
+Cook and stir for 2 to 3 minutes, but do not let the roux brown.
 Gradually stir in the milk and continue cooking over low heat, stirring constantly, until the sauce begins to thicken.
 Season with salt and pepper.

-Bake for about 20 minutes, or until the crumbs are nicely browned.
+- Bake the potatoes for about 20 minutes, or until the crumbs are nicely browned and the casserole is bubbling around the edges.

 Makes 4 servings.